Psychrolutes microporos: Description

 Psychrolutes microporos is a whitish colour and is flattened laterally, with a wide mouth.
 Blobfish that are pulled up from the depths too quickly suffer severe tissue damage from the drastic drop in pressure and become a gelatinous mass (hence the name "blobfish") with a prominent proboscis.
 Blobfish in their natural deep-sea habitat have a completely different appearance, recognizably piscine, compact, and with no proboscis.
 Blobfish can support extremely high pressures in the deep ocean, when compared to pressures closer to the surface of the ocean.

 Distribution

 Psychrolutes microporos is found in the abyssal depths between the Australian mainland and Tasmania.
 Two specimens were collected in the month-long NORFANZ Expedition of 2003 which was examining the biodiversity of the seamounts and slopes of the Norfolk Ridge.
 They averaged 1.7 kg (4 lb) and were found in a single location.

 Biology

 The texture of Psychrolutes micropoross body is gelatinous, a feature often found in deep sea fish.
 Little is known of its behaviour because of the difficulty of observing it in its natural habitat.
 It is thought to be an ambush predator, consuming anything edible that comes within its reach.
-Due to the species' gelatinous composition, it has been found to be able to absorb arsenic toxins found in water on a nanoscopic level.